-3.4.1 Stuck Test
+3.3.1 Stuck Test

-The stuck test calculates the first, second and third discrete derivative of the time to be processed by the hash.
+The stuck test calculates the first, second and third discrete derivative of the time to be processed by the LFSR.
 Only if all three values are non-zero, the received time delta is considered to be non-stuck.

-3.4.2 Repetition Count Test
+3.3.2 Repetition Count Test

-The Jitter RNG uses an enhanced version of the Repetition Count Test (RCT) specified in SP800-90B [Turan et al., 2018] section 4.4.1.
+The Jitter RNG uses an enhanced version of the Repetition Count Test (RCT) specified in SP800-90B [Turan et al.(2018)Turan, Barker, Kelsey, McKay, Baish, and Boyle] section 4.4.1.
 Instead of counting identical back-to-back values, the input to the RCT is the counting of the stuck values during the generation of one Jitter RNG output block.
 The data that is mixed into the entropy pool is the time delta, i.e. the first discrete derivative of the time stamp.
 As the stuck result includes the comparison of two back-to-back time deltas by computing the second discrete derivative of the time stamp, the RCT simply checks that the second discrete derivative of the time stamp is zero.
 If it is zero, the RCT counter is increased.
 Otherwise, the RCT counter is reset to zero.

-The RCT is applied with $\alpha=2^{-30}$ compliant to the recommendation of FIPS 140-2 IG 9.8.
+The RCT is applied with $\alpha = 2^{-30}$ compliant to the recommendation of FIPS 140-2 IG 9.8.